Tang Ka-piu: Legislative Council

 He was a member of the Legislative Council of Hong Kong for the Labour constituency between 2012 and 2016.
-He participated in the 2008 LegCo election with Wong Kwok-hing, representing the Hong Kong Federation of Trade Unions, the largest pro-Beijing labour union in the territory.
+He participated in the 2008 LegCo election with Wong Kwok-hing, representing the Hong Kong Federation of Trade Unions, the largest pro-Beijing labour union in Hong Kong.
 In the 2012 LegCo election he gained a seat in the Labour constituency uncontested.

 In the 2016 LegCo election, Tang ran in the New Territories East geographic constituency but was not elected.

-Tang ran again in New Territories East during the 2018 by-elections, but was again not elected.
+Tang ran again in New Territories East constituency during the 2018 by-elections, but he was again not elected.
 It was reported that he spent approximately HK$2.24 million on this campaign, mostly on advertising and meals.

-Tang ran in Kowloon East in both the postponed 2020 and 2021 Legislative Council election, and returned to the parliament after the absence of pro-democracy forces.
+Tang ran in Kowloon East in both the postponed 2020 and 2021 Legislative Council election, and returned to the legislative council after the absence of pro-democracy forces.

 In August 2022, after Nancy Pelosi visited Taiwan, Tang said "China will take resolute and powerful countermeasures to protect its sovereignty and security interests."

 In October 2022, Tang was unhappy that medicine made in China was listed as tier 2, whereas other countries' medicine was listed as tier 1.

 In December 2022, Tang was part of 3 lawmakers who drafted legislation to reform CUHK's governing council, saying "During the anti-government turmoil in 2019, there was a riot on the campus of CUHK but the attitude and handling of the incident by CUHK were appalling."
-In September 2023, Tang drew criticism for the legislation, with former lawmaker Abraham Shek asking "They should table the bill with the university’s endorsement.
+In September 2023, Tang drew criticism for the legislation, with former lawmaker Abraham Shek asking "They should table the bill with the university's endorsement.
 Why do they have to be that authoritarian?"

-In October 2023, Tang said that a complete ban on Japanese seafood would be "best," but said he would not reduce his consumption of Japanese seafood.
+In October 2023, Tang said that a complete ban on Japanese seafood would be the "best," but said he would not reduce his consumption of Japanese seafood.

 In November 2024, Tang suggested having baby photos displayed in government offices, in an effort to have government employees have babies and boost the birth rate.

+In December 2025, Tang was re-elected through Kowloon East constituency.